PetarSimonovic/SeedBank/README.md

 SeedBank will randomly generate a garden whenever the "New garden" balloon is clicked.

+Click and drag to move the camera around the 3D space.

 "Save garden" will save the garden and move the player into the game.

 The player cannot regenerate the garden once it is saved.